The NHS Constitution

 The NHS Constitution establishes the principles and values of the NHS in England.
 It sets out rights to which patients, public and staff are entitled, and pledges that the NHS is committed to achieving.
 The Greater Huddersfield CCG Constitution can be found here.

-Follow the link to find out all the different ways you can have your say in decisions, and work together to make a difference to local healthcare services.
+Click here to find out all the different ways you can have your say in decisions, and work together to make a difference to local healthcare services.

 Research holds the key to delivering continuing sustainable improvements within the NHS.
-Hosted by Bradford Districts CCG and working on behalf of all of the West Yorkshire CCGs, the West Yorkshire Research and Development team works closely with partners from academia and the health sector to increase evidence-based innovation and knowledge exchange within clinical and care settings.
+Hosted by Bradford Districts Clinical Commissioning Group (CCG) and working on behalf of the West Yorkshire and Harrogate CCGs, the West Yorkshire R&D team works closely with partners from academia and the health sector to increase innovation and share knowledge within clinical and care settings.

 Further information about West Yorkshire Research and Development and how you can get involved can be found on the team’s website: https://www.westyorksrd.nhs.uk/

 You can also find out more about local research by visiting the National Institute for Health Research’s (NIHR) Clinical Research Network website for Yorkshire and Humber.
 Examples of NIHR initiatives include:

 - Join Dementia Research: Join Dementia Research is a national Database that exists to enable people to register their interest in participating in dementia research.
 People can then be matched to suitable studies that may be of interest to them.
 Anyone can register their interest to be involved.

 Please feel free to contact the West Yorkshire Research and Development team with any questions you have about research taking place in primary care across West Yorkshire and Harrogate.